-The rate of mobile phishing attacks have increased since the last quarter of 2019, a boost most likely attributed to the increased number of people working from home due to the COVID-19 crisis.
+The rate of mobile phishing attacks has increased since the last quarter of 2019, a boost most likely attributed to the increased number of people working from home due to the COVID-19 crisis.
 Cybercriminals have changed their ways during the COVID-19 health crisis and are targeting remote workers, leveraging COVID-19 themed phishing website templates mimicking the World Health Organization (WHO), the Centers for Disease Control (CDC), and other agencies.
 According to a mobile security company Lookout, phishing attacks targeting mobile devices such as tablets and smartphones have surged in numbers.
 This is worrying for healthcare workers who are trying to treat patients from home using mobile devices.
 However, meeting certain HIPAA requirements can help healthcare providers ensure more security to their devices and increase awareness of risks.
 Let’s find out how.

 Some important statistics